Virtual-Protocol/react-virtual-ai/README.md

 `VirtualService`: VirtualService contains all operations required to send prompt to the VIRTUAL.

 `VrmService`: VrmService provides functions to load VRM model and fade to animations.

-## Examples

-Examples are available in the "examples" folder of the repository.

 ## API References